vSTAGE Editor

 3D Editor & Presentation Engine

-This mighty piece of software is still in the making and currently available for businesses only.
-All kinds of employees are using vSTAGE.
-From the marketing manager to the experienced CAD modeler.
-This means, the UI has to be accessible and easy to use for everyone, especially to people without prior experience in 3D space.
+Consider product presentations, instruction manuals, spare-parts ordering, and service monitoring—all in 3D and in real-time.
+This powerful piece of B2B SaaS software is still under development.
+A wide range of employees are using vSTAGE, from marketing managers to experienced CAD modelers.
+This means the UI must be accessible and easy to use for everyone, especially for those without prior experience in 3D space.
 I accepted the challenge.

-Things can get overwhelming really fast.
-One important goal was to show only what you need and it is up to you to decide, which UI elements are important to you.
-Also personas like 'export' and 'overlays' are available, to change the whole UI to an optimized experience for these tasks.
+Things can become overwhelming very quickly.
+One important goal was to simplify as much as possible.
+Only show what you need, when you need it, with the option show/hide UI elements are important to you.
+Additionally, personas like 'export' and 'overlays' are available to change the entire UI to an optimized experience for these specific tasks.
+You can see more of this in the demo video below.

-Prototype Demo
+High-Fidelity Prototype Demo

 Demo: high fidelity prototype made in Figma